 If you enjoyed this wing sauce recipe, I'd love for you to try my best buffalo chicken dip recipe.
 This dip is made from a standard wing sauce, ranch dressing, cream cheese, and shredded cheese.
 If you love buffalo wings, you'll love this: it's like hot wings without the bone.

 If you love wing sauce, but don't have the time to make your own recipe, you're in luck!
-This is one of the largest retailers of hot sauce and wing sauces, including the famous Anchor Bar brand.
+One of the largest retailers of hot sauce and wing sauces is the famous Anchor Bar brand.

 Homemade Red Hot Sauce